Book and CD Reviews

 I'll be reviewing the Shaker Spirituals section.
 I had hoped that this selection would include something really new.
 But with the exception of the brief song, "O love, sweet love," all the Shaker music is familiar and has been recorded before more than once.
 But, more importantly, there are misleading or incorrect statements made by Joel Frederiksen in his CD notes.

 Also, Frederiksen writes: "Now my dear companions is unusual because it is one of the few Shaker songs to be composed in multiple."
 Not true!
 The Shakers began using three part harmony in the 1830s and four part harmony in the 1840s.
 This is information that is readily available on any of the books on Shaker music, including my own.
 It is also mentioned on this web site in the Shaker music history section.
 To not identify any of the composers leads to the often misunderstood assumption that all Shaker music was anonymous.
 That is certainly not correct.
-It is true that some of their tunes are not identified but Issachar Bates and Joseph Brackett should have be listed on this CD.
+It is true that some Shaker tunes are not identified in their manuscripts but Issachar Bates and Joseph Brackett should have be listed on this CD.

 All the performances are very good, especially if you enjoy early music performers.
 Both Joel Frederiksen and Deborah Rentz-Moore have very fine voices and sing the Shaker music with restraint and respectful simplicity.
 All the Shaker spirituals are performed a cappella which is appropriate for this period.